Child Dental Benefit Scheme

 On 15 December 2016, the Minister for Health announced changes reducing the benefits cap to $700.

-In February 2017, as a result of political pressure, The Federal Government reversed it’s decision to have the eligible amount of benefits downgraded to $700, and have reinstated the original $1000 cap for CDBS.
+In February 2017, as a result of political pressure, The Federal Government reversed its decision to have the eligible amount of benefits downgraded to $700, and not just reinstated the original $1000 cap for CDBS but increased it to $1052.

 The CDBS has a means test, which requires receipt of Family Tax Benefit Part A.